2022–23 West Ham United F.C. season: UEFA Europa Conference League

 The Hammers entered the competition in the play-off qualification round, and were drawn against Viborg.

-Qualification
+Play-off round

 Group stage

 West Ham drew FCSB, Anderlecht and Silkeborg in the group stage.
 The fixtures were announced on 27 August.

 Knockout phase

 The draw for the round of 16 was announced on 24 February, with West Ham facing AEK Larnaca.

 Round of 16

 Quarter-finals

-The draw for the quarter-finals was announced on 17 March, with West Ham facing Belgian club KAA Gent.
+The draw for the quarter-finals was announced on 17 March, with West Ham facing Belgian club Gent.

+Semi-finals

+The draw for the semi-finals was conducted on 17 March, after the quarter-finals draw.

+Final

+The draw for the final was held on 17 March 2023, after the draws for the quarter-finals and semi-finals, to determine the "home" team for administrative purposes.